 Live edge and finished wood tables on custom steel bases

-I've always loved to make things.
-I was that kid building forts atop the highest tree I could find.
+I've always loved making things.
+I was that kid building forts atop the highest tree in the neighborhood.
 Using the world around me to create things that made me happy.
 Pursuing a life of creativity, I graduated with a degree in Fine Arts and Sculpture.
-And, despite a lengthy detour into technology, the Artist in me is alive again.
+And, despite a lengthy detour into design and technology, the Artist in me is alive again.
 I've begun creating functional art that makes me feel in touch with the world around me again.